-- The OrbixSSL Security config file itssl.cfg - The root CA file that is referenced by itssl.cfg - If appropriate the certificates and private key files with passwords can be useful, in order to attempt to reproduce the problem exactly.
+- The OrbixSSL Security config file orbixssl.cfg - The root CA file that is referenced by orbixssl.cfg

+• If appropriate the certificates and private key files with passwords can be useful, in order to attempt to reproduce the problem exactly.

-Note: Do not send us the password and private keys for a Live system!
+Do not send us the password and private keys for a Live system!